 Premature Loss of Nuts: In many years, lack of pollination causes the greatest loss of nuts.
 Since pecans are wind-pollinated, excessive rain during bloom prevents pollination and the unpollinated nuts fall.
 Weather conditions in some seasons cause the male and female flowers to mature at different periods, and pollination fails to occur.
 Some cultivars shed their pollen before the female flowers are receptive.

 Insect damage also can cause premature loss of nuts.
-Besides the nut casebearer, black aphids, pecan weevils, stink bugs and shuckworm also cause losses.
+The nut casebearer, black aphids, pecan weevils, stink bugs and shuckworm can all cause losses.
 Pecan weevil feeding causes nut drop.

 Too little fertilizer and drought often cause early drop of nuts.
 To prevent early drop, reduce competition between weeds or grass and the trees by mowing or mulching.
 When trees have been neglected and planted in unsuitable soil, loss of nuts is often rather severe.